chriskohlhoff/networking-ts-impl/README.md

 still be missing small pieces of functionality, or contain artifacts from Asio that are not part of the TS.

+## Supported platforms and compilers

+Requires C++11 or later.
+Should work with:
+* Recent gcc or clang on Linux, macOS and other similar POSIX platforms.
+* Recent versions of Microsoft Visual Studio on Windows.

 ## Scope

 A testsuite, examples and documentation are considered out-of-scope for this